-Panel members play a vital role in the prayerful discernment process through which individuals and the church seek to listen to God's call for people to enter into the ordained ministries.
-This handbook is intended to guide and assist you in that task.
+The Synod Selection Panel (SSP) comprises nine people, drawn from different Presbyteries and backgrounds, who meet on Selection day to interview applicants who wish to candidate for ordination.
+Panel members play a vital role in the prayerful discernment process through which individuals and the Uniting Church seek to listen to God's call for people to enter into the ordained ministries.
+A selection day may involve one or more panels meeting concurrently, depending on the number of applicants to be be considered.

-The primary task of the selection panel is to determine the appropriateness of applicants for the specified ministries of the word and deacon in the Uniting Church, and to make recommendations to the church regarding the suitability of applicants to proceed as candidates for those ministries.
+The primary task of the Synod Selection Panel is to determine the appropriateness of applicants for the specified ministries of the Word and Deacon in the Uniting Church.